anonaddy/addy.io/source/_posts/why-you-should-use-a-different-email-address-for-every-site.md

 Once you have done this, all emails that are forwarded to you@example.com will be encrypted by addy.io using your public key.

-They are also signed by the private key for "mailer@anonaddy.me".
+They are also signed by the private key for "no-reply@addy.io".
 By adding the [public key](https://keys.openpgp.org/search?q=26A987650243B28802524E2F809FD0D502E2F695) to your keyring, you can verify the email has indeed come from addy.io.

 This is great if you are still using an email provider such as Gmail which has been [known to snoop](https://www.bbc.com/news/technology-44699263) on users' inboxes.